 SSH resources abound.
 If you want to learn how you can use SSH to better manage a remote server, here are a few excellent resources to consult.

 SSH: The Secure Shell, The Definitive Guide (2001) by Barrett and Silverman is an excellent O'Reilly book, if a bit dated.
 However, it's freely available online and the first chapter provides a very good technical introduction to SSH.
 If you're new to SSH and want to better understand the technical basis of this communication protocol take a few minutes to review the first chapter of this text.

 SSH: What and How is a tutorial by Jonathan Cutrell that is freely available at Envato Tuts+.
 This tutorial walks through the process of setting up SSH on a local system and a remote server, configuring passwordless login to the server, and demonstrates how to push code to a git repository on the remote server.
 This is a particularly good resource if you are a developer who wants to host git repositories on a private remote server.

-Almost Everything About Secure Shell by Muhammed Torkey is an online course available at Udemy.
+Complete Secure Shell Course by Muhammed Torkey is an online course available at Udemy.
 The course introduces secure shell, explains how it works, covers SSH installation and configuration, and introduces a variety of SSH applications.
 After completing this course you'll be able to use SSH for remote terminal access, file transfer, as a VPN, and also know how to make SSH as secure as possible.

 SSH Tutorial — Basic server administration with SSH by LearnCode.academy is a fast-paced and short overview of managing a remote server with SSH.
 In less than 10 minutes, this YouTube video demonstrates how to use SSH for shell access, file transfer with rsync, and passwordless login.